quicwg/base-drafts/draft-ietf-quic-transport.md

 flow control limits.

 If a sender runs out of flow control credit, it will be unable to send new data and is considered blocked.
-A sender SHOULD send a single STREAM_DATA_BLOCKED or DATA_BLOCKED frame to indicate it has data to write but is blocked by flow control limits.
+A sender SHOULD send a STREAM_DATA_BLOCKED or DATA_BLOCKED frame to indicate it has data to write but is blocked by flow control limits.
 These frames are expected to be sent infrequently in common cases, but they are considered useful for debugging and monitoring purposes.